French criminal law: Sentencing

 Judges are given wide latitude to pronounce sentence on a defendant found guilty of a criminal offense, within the range provided by statutes covering each of the three categories of offense.
 Seriousness of the offense, quality of the evidence, attitude of the defendant, and other factors may be taken into account by the judge.
 The judge may assign probation, at their discretion, and a probationary judge (juge de l'application des peines) assigns someone to supervise the parolee.
 Probationary terms may be up to three years.
 All sentences may be appealed.

 Alternative sentences may be imposed, such as performing community service (travail d'intérêt général).
 Other alternative sentences include a citizenship course (peine de stage), a fine, or others.
 If the perpetrator admits guilt, prosecutors have the option of imposing a composition pénale such as a fine or community service, which goes on their criminal record but is not considered a conviction.
 Alternatives to incarceration arose initially from local initiatives, and have become a more mainstream path to clearing the prosecutorial docket.
 In 1994, only 10% of prosecutorial decisions resulted in an alternative sentence, but in 2000 they were one third, and by 2012 almost one half.

 Penalties

 The penalty, or criminal sanction, is the corollary of the offense.
 Since October, 2014, Article 130-1 of the Penal Code has defined the two main functions of criminal sanctions as: "to punish the perpetrator, and to promote their reform, reintegration, or rehabilitation."

 Penal sanctions are based on the three crime categories, contraventions, délits, and crimes, which are new categories created in the legal reform of 1994.
 There are also different courts of first instance to deal with each of them.

-Contraventions, such as minor traffic offenses, minor assualts, noise problems, and other petty offenses are punished with fines.
+Contraventions, such as minor traffic offenses, minor assaults, noise problems, and other petty offenses are punished with fines.